scalacenter/scalafix/website/src/main/tut/docs/rule-authors/setup.md

 val x = List(1, "")// assert: NoInfer.any
 ```

-It's also possible to assert the offset position and the message with a multiline comment:
+It's also possible to assert the offset position and the message contents with a multiline comment:

 ```scala
 Option(1).get /* assert: Disable.get